I am an artist who is always exploring different materials, tools, and processes.

 The most basic and least expensive tool for cutting acrylic sheet is a hack saw.
-It cost less than $20 and the blades less than $5.
+It cost less than 20 dollars and the blades less than five dollars.
 All that is needed is a blade with fine teeth.
 Ideally at least 18TPI.
 Although a hacksaw is hand operated and unlikely to overheat, a cutting lubricant will still be most helpful and keep the cutting action stay smooth.
-A mix of dish soap and water in a 50/50 mix should be OK.
+A mix of dish soap and water in a 50/50 mix should be okay.
 Adding some kerosene would make it even slicker.
 Be sure to use the entire blade in methodic and consistent strokes.
 Do not force the tool and support the acrylic plastic on both sides of the cut.

 Band saws are power saws that can make both straight and curved cuts.
 The size of the blade is important.
 Blades 1/4" to 3/8" are for curved cuts.
 Blades 1/2' and wider are for long straight cuts.
 Blades for metal or bi-metal blades will remain sharp longer cutting plexiglass.
 There are band saw blades, called “skip tooth” or “buttress” blades, have been developed for soft materials such as plastics and are available with 2, 3, 4, or 6 teeth per inch.
 These blades should be used when cutting thicknesses greater than half an inch.
 These blades are hardened and will retain their sharpness for long periods when used only for cutting Plexiglas® acrylic sheet.

 Cutting Acrylic With the Tablesaw